Last Man in Tower

 Last Man in Tower is a 2011 novel by Indian writer Aravind Adiga.
 Published by HarperCollins India, it was the third published book and second published novel by Adiga.
 It tells the story of a struggle for a slice of shining Mumbai real estate.
 The protagonist of the novel is a retired schoolteacher named Yogesh A. Murthy, who is affectionately known as Masterji.

 A prominent builder offers to buy out the entire apartment block.
 All of the occupants agree, except for Masterji.
 This creates a problem for the builder and the other residents.

+Adaptation

+The novel was adapted in the 2026 Hindi drama film Last Man in Tower directed by Ben Rekhi starring Manoj Bajpayee, Boman Irani and Divya Dutta in lead roles.